Ellpeck/NaturesAura/README.md

 # NaturesAura

-Nature's Aura is a mod about collecting, using and replenishing the Aura naturally present in the world to create useful devices and unique mechanics.
+Nature's Aura is a mod about collecting, using and replenishing the Aura naturally present in the level to create useful devices and unique mechanics.

 ## Maven